-The second stage is anger, which is the stage I jumped right into after the doctor gave me my diagnosis and I told him I hated him.
+The second stage of grief after you get a chronic illness diagnosis is anger, which is the stage I jumped right into after the doctor gave me my diagnosis and I told him I hated him.

 Who we’re angry at varies from person to person.
 Some of us become angry with the doctor.
 Others of us get angry with God.
 Still others become angry at our parents, for providing whatever gene it was that caused our health issue.
 We grab the few spoons that we have, and we throw them in frustration.